 - Wi-Fi with cellular backup (not 100% cellular)

 Similar to our top-rated security system SimpliSafe, Ring is all about keeping things simple and affordable.
 We appreciate the straightforward options, and we had no problems finding a plan that worked for us.

 So… what’s it going to be?
 Do you have a new Ring Alarm that you want monitored by the pros?
-If so, then Ring Protect Plus has your name on it.
-We recently spent close to 100 hours testing the Ring Alarm system powered by Protect Plus, and although we didn’t get the fastest response times, we thought it was a steal for only $10 per month.
+We recently spent close to 100 hours testing the Ring Alarm system powered by Ring's monitoring, and although we didn't get the fastest response times, we thought it was a steal for only $10 a month.

 However, if you’re just looking to get video support for a Ring Video Doorbell or a couple of Ring Cams, then Ring Protect Basic will do the trick for only $3 per month.
 That’s half the price of a Pumpkin Spice Latte in exchange for home protection (a good trade in our book!).
 Here’s a rundown of your options, along with the most up-to-date Ring prices.